brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-5.md

 <center>FIg. 5.24.
 Shear stress-strain diagram for loading past yield, followed by unloading until compressive yield occurs.</center>

 As you will see further in this section, the final value of the stress will not, in general, be zero. <u>There will be a residual stress at most points, and that stress may be either positive or negative</u>.
 We note that, as was the case for the normal stress, the shearing stress will keep decreasing until it has reached a value equal to its maximum value at $C​$ minus twice the yield strength of the material.

+Consider [Fig. 5.20] again to see more things.
+Similar to the case of the axial load, there occurs the plastic angle of twist deformation.
+Assuming that the relationship between t and g at any point of the shaft remains linear as long as the stress does not decrease by more than $2\tau_Y​$, we can use (5.11.) to obtain the angle through which the shaft untwists as the torque decreases back to zero.